organisciak/dissertation/document/2_litreview.md

 ## Research in Information Science

-In information retrieval, the focus on crowdsourcing has been predominantly in the use of paid crowds for generating evaluation datasets, though there have been efforts to use crowds to improve document representation or even query specific ranking.
+In information retrieval, the focus on crowdsourcing has been predominantly in the use of paid crowds for generating evaluation datasets, though there have been efforts to use crowds to improve document representation or even query-specific ranking.

 The benefit of paid crowds for relevance judgments is that it allows for on-demand evaluation datasets [@alonso_crowdsourcing_2008].
 This has been a costly and exhausting process in the past, making it difficult to perform IR research on more novel datasets than the judged sets available from TREC.